MarekMatyas/Infrastructure-as-Code-IaC-/README.md

 Ansible is a software tool that provides simple but powerful automation for cross-platform computer support.

 Ansible doesn't depend on agent software and has no additional security infrastructure, so it's easy to deploy.

+**Agent software** typically refers to a piece of software that runs on a target system or device and is responsible for collecting and sending data back to a central management system.

+## Ansible VS Terraform

+While both Ansible and Terraform are used for infrastructure automation, Ansible is mainly focused on configuration management, while Terraform is primarily focused on infrastructure provisioning and management.

+Depending on your specific needs, you may choose one tool over the other or use both in conjunction to achieve your automation goals.

 ## Push configuration vs pull configuration